CPAN-Security/security.metacpan.org/docs/guides/security-policy-for-authors.md

 ## Examples

-These examples below are in the [public domain](https://creativecommons.org/public-domain/cc0/).
+These examples below are in the public domain as per the [Zero-Clause BSD License](https://opensource.org/license/0bsd).
 Any security policy that uses these examples as templates should be considered a part of the software that it applies to, and covered by that software's license.

 ### Single Maintainer